Scalar field fluctuations in Schwarzschild-de Sitter space-time: Numerical Results

 Eqs.~(\ref{deltalk}) and (\ref{deltalkr}) are the main results of the present paper.
 However, they are complicated integrals and are not illuminating.
 Therefore, we perform numerical calculations of the black-hole corrections to the power spectrum.
 Assume that inflation begins at the initial time $t=0$ and $a(t=0)=1$.
 Then, the initial conformal time is $\tau_{i}=-1/H$ and the final conformal time is $\tau=-e^{-Ht}/H$, where $Ht$ is the e-folding number of inflation.
 It is useful to note that the Fourier mode with momentum $k$ crosses out the cosmological horizon at time $\tau=-1/k$, or equivalently, when the e-folding number is $Ht=\ln(k/H)$.

-In Fig.~\ref{fig1}, we show the time evolution of the first-order contribution to the quantum fluctuations from Eq.~(\ref{plk}).
+In Fig.~\ref{fig1}, we show the time evolution of the first-order contribution to the scalar fluctuations from Eq.~(\ref{plk}).
 Actually, it is more convenient to plot the normalized power spectrum $\Delta^{(1)}_{kl}(\tau)$ in Eq.~(\ref{deltalk}) against the e-folding number $Ht$.
 We have chosen the angular momentum $l=2,22,40$ as examples.
 For each $l$, different $k$ modes are shown.
 From all the plots, we can see that for a k-mode $\Delta^{(1)}_{kl}(\tau)$ oscillates when the mode is still sub-horizon.
 Once the mode crosses out the horizon, $\Delta^{(1)}_{kl}(\tau)$ stop oscillating and gradually approaches a constant value.
 This behavior can be easily explained by Eq.~(\ref{1os}), where the source term dies off as $\varphi_{kl} ^{(0)}$ goes super-horizon and then gets frozen.
 In Fig.~\ref{fig2}, we plot the asymptotic values $\Delta^{(1)}_{kl}(0)$ in Eq.~(\ref{deltalk0}) for $1<l<50$ and $1<k/H<50$.
-The figure shows that $\Delta^{(1)}_{kl}(0)$ is suppressed in low-$l$ and low-$k$ regions and the magnitude of $|\Delta^{(1)}_{kl}(0)|$ is of order one.
-Thus, the first-order contribution, compared to the zero-order de Sitter power spectrum, is roughly downsized by the expansion parameter $\epsilon$.
+The figure shows that $\Delta^{(1)}_{kl}(0)$ is suppressed in low-$l$ and low-$k$ regions.
+This can be explained considering that in this limit one is considering fluctuations on large scales, where the effects of the black hole should be negligible.
+Also, the magnitude of $|\Delta^{(1)}_{kl}(0)|$ is of order one, so the first-order contribution, compared to the zero-order de Sitter power spectrum, is roughly downsized by the expansion parameter $\epsilon$.

 For the quantum case, we plot the asymptotic values $\Delta^{(1)}_{kl}(r,0)$ in Eq.~(\ref{delta1klr0}) for $Hr=0.01,\,0.1$ against $l$ and $k/H$ for $1<l<50$ and $1<k/H<50$.
-As shown in Fig.~\ref{fig3}, the general trend is similar to the classical case in Fig.~\ref{fig2}.
+Note that if inflation lasts for about $60$ e-folds, $r=H^{-1}$ will be about the size of the present Universe and $Hr<1$ corresponds to sub-horizon length scales.
+As shown in Fig.~\ref{fig3}, the general trend is similar to the classical case in Fig.~\ref{fig2}, except that there are some differences both at low $l$ and low $k$.
 This is indeed an explicit example that quantum fluctuations generated during inflation behave like classical waves.
 We have also calculated $\Delta^{(1)}_{kl}(r,0)$ for larger values of $Hr$, which becomes fluctuating but in general the value of the amplitude is getting smaller.
 It is expected because the farther the black hole is, the lesser is its effect to the perturbation.